 Poetry is a broad area of literature that offers teachers and students the opportunity to dip their toes or completely dive into creative writing.
-Learning how to write poetry is a fun and engaging process that will positively affect the use of language across all other styles of writing.
+Learning how to write poetry is a fun and engaging process that will positively affect language use across all other writing styles.

-With over fifty acknowledged styles of poetry, there is plenty on offer to students of all ages and abilities.
+With over fifty acknowledged styles of poetry, plenty is on offer to students of all ages and abilities.
 We will look at seven different styles of poetry and strategies for teaching it in the classroom.
 These styles of poetry are most commonly taught in elementary/primary classrooms.

 - Cadence – The patterning of rhythm in natural speech or poetry without a distinct meter.

 - Meter – The rhythmical pattern of stressed and unstressed syllables in verse.

 - Refrain – A phrase or line repeated at intervals within a poem, especially at the end of a stanza.